ildarcheg/lenta/README.md

 [1] 379862
 ```

 Once I finished this step I realized one problem.
 The code above took about `40 min` to process `2738` links and it was easy to approximate the time I need to process `379862`.
 About `5550 minutes` or `92.5 hours`...
 This is beyond awkward.
 I decided to try `readLines {base}` and `download.file {utils}` and got same result.
-Tried `htmlParse {XML}` (similat to `read_html`), got the same.
+Tried `htmlParse {XML}` (similar to `read_html`), got the same.
 Tried `getURL {RCurl}`, same.
 Dead end.

 ![](images/dead_end.jpg)

-Looking for solution of the problem I decided to try the tools that can work in parallel, because at the time of the performing CPU, RAM and Network were not busy.
+Looking for a solution of the problem I decided to try the tools that can work in parallel because at the time of the performing CPU, RAM and Network were not busy.
 Google advised to check out `parallel-package {parallel}`.
-After few hours of testing I realized that there is no profit at all.
-Someone in Google told that it does make a sense to parallel calculation and data manipulation, but the work with HDD or network will be done within one process one by one (I might be wotk in understanding of the situation).
-Anyway, in case it works the improvements will be related to number of the cores and even if I had 8 cores (but I didn't) I had to wait about `690 minutes`.
+After a few hours of testing, I realized that there is no profit at all.
+Someone in Google told that it does make a sense to parallel calculation and data manipulation, but the work with HDD or network will be done within one process one by one (I might be wrong in understanding of the situation).
+Anyway, in case it works the improvements will be related to a number of the cores and even if I had 8 cores (but I didn't) I had to wait about `690 minutes`.

-My next idea was to run few R processes, but didn't find in Google "how to run code in new R session".
-Thought about running R script in command line but at that time my experience with CMD was realy poor.
+My next idea was to run a few R processes, but didn't find in Google "how to run code in a new R session".
+Thought about running R script in command line but at that time my experience with CMD was really poor.
 Dead end again.

-At that time I decided to ask the community and I alrready knew [stackoverflow](https://stackoverflow.com) was the best place for that.
+At that time I decided to ask the community and I already knew [stackoverflow](https://stackoverflow.com) was the best place for that.
 I described the [problem](https://stackoverflow.com/questions/39180106/i-have-to-grab-plantext-from-over-290k-webpages-is-there-a-way-to-improve-the-s) and very soon I got a reply from [Bob Rudis](https://rud.is/).
 I tried his code and it worked.
 This one problem - I have no idea how it worked.
-It was a first time I heard of `wget`, I didn't know what to do with `WARC` and why to pass function to function as an argument.
-But `when you look long into a code, the code looks into you` and after breaking the code into peaces and run it one by one you have a change to understand it (somethimes).
+It was a first time I heard of `wget`, I didn't know what to do with `WARC` and why to pass a function to function as an argument.
+But `when you look long into a code, the code looks into you` and after breaking the code into pieces and run it one by one you have a chance to understand it (sometimes).
 Google help me again with understanding `wget`.

 The final solution of the problem with help of `wget` was:
 ```